nishantb21/autonav/README.md

 # autonav
-This repository houses all the code for CSCI 5302 Advanced Robotics Course
+This repository houses all the code for CSCI 5302 Advanced Robotics Course.